Density Estimation in Infinite Dimensional Exponential Families: Introduction

 \section{Introduction}

-Exponential families are among the most important classes of parametric models studied in statistics.
-In its ``natural form'', the family generated by a probability density $q_0$ (defined over $\Omega\subset\bb{R}^d$) is defined as where $A(\theta):=\log \int_\Omega e^{\theta^T T(x)}q_0(x)\,dx$ is the cumulant generating function (also called the log-partition function), $\Theta\subset \{\theta\in\bb{R}^m : A(\theta)<\infty\}$ is the \emph{natural parameter space}, $\theta$ is a finite-dimensional vector called the \emph{natural parameter}, and $T(x)$ is a finite-dimensional vector of statistics called the \emph{sufficient statistic}.
+Exponential families are among the most important classes of parametric models studied in statistics, and include many common distributions such as the normal, exponential, gamma, and Poisson.
+In its ``natural form'', the family generated by a probability density $q_0$ (defined over $\Omega\subseteq\bb{R}^d$) and \emph{sufficient statistic}, $T:\Omega\rightarrow\bb{R}^m$ is defined as where $A(\theta):=\log \int_\Omega e^{\theta^T T(x)}q_0(x)\,dx$ is the cumulant generating function (also called the log-partition function), $\Theta\subset \{\theta\in\bb{R}^m : A(\theta)<\infty\}$ is the \emph{natural parameter space} and $\theta$ is a finite-dimensional vector called the \emph{natural parameter}.
+Exponential families have a number of properties that make them extremely useful for statistical analysis (see \citealp*{Brown-86} for more details).